rrangasa/EGR304raj.github.io/docs/01-Block-Diagram/Block-Diagram.md

 At the bottom of the diagram, three 8-pin connectors link this subsystem to others within the project.
 These connectors carry both digital and analog signals for inter-subsystem communication.

+>I do not directly include a major actuator or sensor in my subsystem.
+However, I receive sensor data from the sensor subsystem, provide motor data to the motor subsystem, and also process input from a potentiometer.
+Since our design follows a hub-and-spoke architecture, my subsystem functions as the central hub, facilitating data exchange between modules rather than hosting primary actuators or sensors.

 ## Workings
 Our system follows a hub‑and‑spoke architecture: the hub reads a user‑defined soil‑moisture setpoint from a potentiometer, requests the current moisture value from the sensor subsystem, compares that reading to the setpoint of the potentiometer, and—if watering is required—activates the motor/valve (sprinkler) subsystem and cues the speaker; otherwise, it remains idle.